Energetics of Rydberg-atom Quantum Computing: Quantum algorithms, energetics and Rydberg-atom quantum computation

 Thus, the energy cost of running a quantum algorithm depends on its complexity: an algorithm that runs for a longer time, or uses more memory or performs more operations, will require more energy.
 However, the surrounding elements of quantum computer also require energy to function and the estimation of the energy cost of performing a quantum algorithm will have to take into account these four types of sources.
 Furthermore, the repetition of quantum algorithms required for acquiring sufficient statistics must also be considered, due to the inherent probabilistic nature of quantum mechanics and to the necessity of performing different quantum measurements to extract all the information contained in the quantum computer state at the end of the computation.
 Given the inherent sensitivity of qubits, the baseline and preparation costs are expected to be very significant across platforms.

 Interest in the energy efficiency of quantum algorithms has been growing, and significant research has emerged recently.
 For instance, the total power consumed by Google’s Sycamore quantum processor, which claimed quantum supremacy in 2019~\cite{quantum_supremacy}, was estimated and compared to the power used by a supercomputer solving the same problem.
 This comparison revealed that the quantum computer's energy consumption was smaller by several orders of magnitude.
 Moreover, it was observed that the power consumption of the quantum processor does not change significantly between idle and running states, and it is independent of the circuit depth since most of the energy cost is attributed to refrigeration and supporting electronics (see supplementary information to~\cite{quantum_supremacy}).
-More recently, the energetics of a trapped-ion quantum processor was investigated in~\cite{Pratapsi2023}, which considers the realization of a classical full adder through quantum hardware, and then in~\cite{energetics_trapped_ion}, which considers the QFT performed on a 3-qubit quantum processor.
+The energetics of a trapped-ion quantum processor was investigated in~\cite{Pratapsi2023}, which considers the realization of a classical full adder through quantum hardware, and then in~\cite{energetics_trapped_ion}, which considers the QFT performed on a 3-qubit quantum processor.
 The last work also contains some considerations on the scalability of the algorithm, which lead to identify a threshold for the energy advantage of a trapped-ion quantum computer performing the QFT over classical computers performing the discrete Fourier transform.
+More recently, the energetics of quantum gates implemented via electromagnetic waves was investigated in \cite{Stevens_2025}, showing that universal quantum computation can, in principle, be achieved with vanishing energetic cost per gate, at the expense of increased circuit complexity, while in ~\cite{stevens2026energyerrortradeoffencodingquantum} the energetic cost of Quantum Error Correction (QEC) protocols was analyzed; both works reveal a trade-off between the desired fidelity or encoding error and the energetic resources needed.

 On a more fundamental level, quantum thermodynamics provides the fundamental lower bounds of energy consumption at the quantum level \cite{energy_initiative}.
 Taking this perspective, for instance, in~\cite{quantum_thermodynamics} the energy cost of a two-qubit photonic quantum gate was analyzed through the statistics of energy and entropy exchanges of the quantum system, when the gate is applied.